 You can apply these rules to a fortune 500 company or a small business.
 The results will be the same.
 Increased productivity.
 I showcase this by adding an Elon Musk quote followed by my $0.02 to each rule.

 #1 Skip the chain of command in communication

 “Communication should travel via the shortest path necessary to get the job done, not through the ‘chain of command’.
 Any manager who attempts to enforce chain of command communication will soon find themselves working elsewhere.”

-And here’s the catch, it took 2 months to set up a meeting with the person in charge.
+And here’s the catch, it took 3 months to set up a meeting with the person in charge.
 These delays I know negatively affected the equipment.
-But also, the other work I had planned for the facility became delayed.
+But also, as a result, the other work I had planned for the facility became delayed.
 All because the gatekeeper couldn’t give me 10 minutes of his time…

 Not surprisingly, this is a HUGE reason why most large companies operate at a snail’s pace today.
 Ironically though, a big reason for the great 21st-century innovation spike was fast-speed communication.
 We went from delivering mail via horses to instantly sending emails.
 Yet today, companies add layer after layer of obstacles, hampering communication-.

 #2 Go direct to the source of information